zveric/Enviromental-Science-Notes/The Lithosphere/Reserves and Resources.md

 ## The average crustal abundance
 - The average crustal abundance is the mean % of the metal in the lithosphere
 - The **Minimum concentration factor** is the number of times greater than the average the metal must be concentrated to reach the COOG

+## Laskys Principle
+- There is a exponential relationship between ore purity and quantity
+- It states that there are small amounts of very high grade ores, but lots of low grade ore.
+- As you run out of highly concentrated resources, you can always move to less concentrated ones as they are more abundant
+- Arbitrary units are often used as the real values can be hard to put in graph form and it is only the relationship between the values that is important.